 - Simple to drain and clean

-The Grizzly Hunting Cooler has the durability and aesthetics you will want when hunting or fishing, as well as features like an on-lid ruler for measuring catches that you would expect with a fishing cooler.
+The Grizzly Hunting 75-quart has the durability and aesthetics you will want when hunting or fishing, as well as a few fishing-specific features like an on-lid ruler for measuring your catches.

-As with most of the high end coolers in this review, the Grizzly is durable and of course Bear resistant.
-It’s a reasonable performer when it comes to insulation, keeping food below safe to eat temperatures for around four days in our tests.
-Where it really falls short is on it’s handle design and it’s drainage plug.
-While neither are ultimately why you would choose a cooler, we feel that they bring down the overall experience.
+As with most of the top-notch coolers in this review, the Grizzly is durable and, of course, especially designed to keep out bears.
+It’s a reasonable performer when it comes to insulation, keeping your food below safe-to-eat temperatures for around four days.

 - RotoTough rotationally molded construction with pressure injected insulation